-We start the new season with a visit to Bolton Wanderers, with kick-off at 4.30pm, as it’s being televised live on Sky Sports.
-We’re not famous any more!
+On Saturday we visit to Bolton Wanderers, with kick-off at 3pm, as for once we’re not being televised live on Sky Sports.
+Maybe we’re really not famous any more!

 You’ll find the Macron stadium on the western edge of town.
 If you come off the M61 at junction 6 you really can't miss it, though the surrounding roads always get very congested on matchdays.
 Out of town stadia are supposed to benefit those who drive to matches, but it always seems to me that fans simply get stuck in more traffic due to a higher proportion of the crowd coming by car.

 There is a large away car park right outside the Macron (visiting fans use car park 'A') but it costs £7 and you wait at least half an hour to get out afterwards as the police hold the traffic back to let the buses get away first.
-A lot of the off-street parking in the nearby Lostock Industrial estate is allocated to home fans, although there are some units in the industrial estate which will let you park for £4-5.
+In the nearby Lostock Industrial there are some units which will let you park for £4-5.
 One other option is to park at the Beehive Pub (see below).

 And if you fancy a bit of exercise and want to avoid the congestion, you can park at the ‘Brinsop Country Inn’ on the Chorley Road (A6), on the other side of the M61, which is about a 15 minute walk from the stadium.
 It costs £4 to park there, but the pub has good beer and reasonably priced food, with home and visiting fans mixing together.
 From here you can easily get away after the game straight back onto the motorway.

 There is a railway station called Horwich Parkway a few minutes walk from the stadium, but unfortunately no trains will be serving it this weekend, as the line is closed while it’s in the process of being electrified.
-Bolton did ask the league not to give them any ‘high profile’ home games while the trains weren’t running, but naturally this request was completely ignored.
+And thanks to the Northern Rail strike there will be no trains towards Leeds from the town centre Bolton station after 17.35, which we would be very unlikely to make.

 Another disadvantage of out of town stadia are the complete absence of decent traditional pubs and takeaways, and the bars on the nearby retail park are for home fans only.
 This is strictly enforced by the usual burly chaps on the door, who will only let fans in if they have a match ticket for the one of the home parts of the stadium.